Parents & Professionals

 Light Room

-A sensory space with a range of equipment, magic carpet and interactive lights to support a range of early communication development.
-There is cause and effect equipment to support learning and social communication development.
+A sensory space featuring a range of equipment, including a magic carpet and interactive lights, designed to support early communication development.
+The space also includes cause-and-effect resources that encourage learning, engagement, and the development of social communication skills.

 Soft Play

-An indoor play space made for young children to explore and creates a soft, padded environment to develop body awareness, burn off energy and is a safe and fun environment for young children to interact and develop essential life skills.
+An indoor play space designed for young children to explore, featuring a soft, padded environment where they can develop body awareness, burn off energy, and enjoy a safe and fun setting to interact with others and build essential life skills.

 Admissions

-If you are interested in applying to our schools, please contact our Business Development Manager at david.gregory@salutemsharedservices.co.uk or contact your local authority to send a referral.
+If you are interested in applying to our schools, please contact our Divisional Director of Education at david.gregory@salutemsharedservices.co.uk, or speak with your local authority to arrange a referral.

 Application Form